 If you have the gumption to give it a go, it’s an experiment that just might change everything for you and your family.
 Creating a little financial breathing room gives you the freedom to think about what you REALLY want and choose what’s truly meaningful.

-By summer’s end, you could discover that you can be happy spending less.
+By the end of the sabbatical, you could discover that you can be happy spending less.
 Instead of feeling deprived, you may feel empowered and relieved.
 That burdensome monthly nut you felt powerless to change … well, you just may prove that you CAN change it.
 That’s liberating.

 Best of all, a spending sabbatical just might give you something you didn’t think you’d have again: hope.
 And maybe you could hop off the crazy train and do something else.